 - Vacc Suit

 (Alternatively, have your Scholar take their first term as Navy (Engineer), and go with my favourite list above, instead).
+The advantage of starting your “academic” career with non-academics is that you will likely get Gun Combat 0, so you can actually fight, at least a little.

 The choice of skills is extremely campaign-dependent, but I would tend towards: